Windwalker Advanced Guide

 The first “advanced” trick is rather simple, it takes advantage of a phenomenon called “snapshotting” where an ability takes a “snapshot” of something when it is cast.
 This used to happen nearly all the time, but now it happens infrequently.
 For example, Warlock DoTs, such as Curse of Agony, used to deal damage based off of the stats you had when you cast it.
 This meant that you could get big, temporary, stat buffs and use them to drastically buff the damage that it does for its whole duration; and in some cases, even refresh it, assuming you did it before the timer ran out, to just lengthen the timer but not recalculate the damage it does.
 Blizzard did away with this a few years ago, making ability damage update dynamically, but it still exists in a few places, and Windwalkers have one of them.
 Now most things update “dynamically” which means that they look at your stats or buffs at the millisecond they do damage and calculate the damage they will do that way, and recalculate the next millisecond or time they do damage.
 Its why one tick of a channeled ability like Fists of Fury can do slightly different damage from the next, and why we aim to fit the entirety of a channel inside a buff like Storm, Earth, and Fire.

-Example: If you are using a trinket like Plumage, if for some reason you had to, you could cast Touch of Death at the last millisecond of that buff and the initial chunk of damage would be modified by the increased Versatility.
-We don’t recommend you do that, since you’d want that extra Versatility for all the abilities after in order to funnel more damage into the final explosion of Touch of Death.
-However, the same applies to other, smaller, buffs like weapon enchant procs.
+Example: If you are using a trinket like Plumage, if for some reason you had to, you could cast Touch of Death at the last millisecond of that buff and the initial chunk of damage would still be modified by the increased Versatility.
+The same applies to other, smaller, buffs like weapon enchant procs.

 Example: On Opulence, if you have 200,000 health (ignoring your Mastery and Vers for simplicity sake), your Touch of Death will put up an initial damage calculation of 35% of your health or 70,000 damage.
 However, if Opulence currently has 50 stacks of Focused Animus, that will get modified by +50%, so your initial Touch of Death cast will be worth 105,000 damage.
 Even if you do no more damage, when Touch of Death explodes, the damage that it actually does is modified AGAIN, which means that the total will be 157,500 damage.
 If you manage to put another 100,000 damage into it through other abilities, which isn’t unreasonable with the 50% debuff, then your total before the end will be 205,000, which will be modified at the end for a total of 307,500 damage.